 If you prefer to join an organised day trip here are a few you might like that leave from Osaka:

-- Nara Park with Uji and Genji Onsen: On this full day tour while getting to see the deer in Nara you will also get the opportunity to explore the cultural town of Uji and enjoy the natural hot springs at Genji Onsen.
-Tour is ¥5352 (A$72.20) per person.
-Click here for more information.
+- Nara Park with Fushimi Inari Shrine: On this full day tour while getting to see the deer in Nara you will also get the opportunity to explore the vibrant orange path of the Fushimi Inari Shrine.
+Tour is ¥7200 (approx. $79 AUD) per person – Click here for more information.

 - Nara Park and Arashiyama: If you’re not spending any time in Kyoto, I highly recommend this tour to Nara Park which also includes Arashiyama – one of my favourite places in Kyoto.
-This full day tour is ¥6000 (A$81) per adult and ¥5000 (A$67.45) per child.
-Click here for more information.
+This full day tour is ¥17,500 (approx. $190 AUD) per person – Click here for more information.

 If you are headed to Kyoto after Osaka or vice versa – as we did – you can easily visit Nara on your way.
 We popped our luggage into one of the lockers at Nara Station – did our sightseeing, then grabbed our bags and continued on our way to Osaka.

 On the Tokaido-Sanyo line, it’s only 30 minutes to Kyoto Station from Osaka Station, so it is very possible to make a few day trips to Kyoto.
 However do factor in that you will need to add time to get to Osaka station from your Osaka accommodation as well as get to the various attractions from Kyoto Station – so I would say it’s more like 1 hour between the two cities.